OHDSI/Broadsea/README.md

-# OhdsiDocker [In development]
+# BroadSea [In development]
-Docker container for OHDSI tools
+Repository to store Docker container that will include the all of the OHDSI tools

 ### Some simple Mac OS X commands:
 ```